Avaaj Otalo: Voice-based social media for rural India

 In places such as rural India, small-scale farmers struggle to meet the challenges of fierce global competition, increasing costs of farm inputs, water shortages, and new diseases and pests brought on by a changing climate.
 To deal with these challenges, information has become a critical input to farming operations: faced with rapidly changing conditions, farmers need market information, timely technical advice, and alerts on new and improved techniques.
 There are currently few sources for reliable, timely knowledge.
 Television and radio have achieved remarkable penetration in rural areas and stand as an effective means of information dissemination.
 However, without a platform to discuss, debate, and relate personal experience, information is not actionable.

-Avaaj Otalo ("voice-based community forum") is a system for farmers to access relevant and timely agricultural information over the phone.
-The system was designed in the summer of 2008 as a collaboration between IBM India Research Laboratory and Development Support Center (DSC), an NGO in Gujarat, India.
+Avaaj Otalo is a service for farmers to access relevant and timely agricultural information over the phone.
+This service was designed in the summer of 2008 as a collaboration between UC Berkeley School of Information, Stanford HCI Group, IBM India Research Laboratory and Development Support Center (DSC), an NGO in Gujarat, India.

-By dialing a phone number and navigating through simple audio prompts, farmers can record questions, review and respond to others, or access content published by agricultural experts and institutions.
-In addition to the Q&A forum, Avaaj Otalo includes an announcements board of headline-like snippets updated regularly by DSC staff, and a radio archive to listen to past episodes of DSC's popular weekly radio program.
+By dialing a phone number and navigating through simple audio prompts, farmers can record, browse, and respond to agriculturual questions and answers.
+In addition to the Q&A forum, the service includes an announcements board of headline-like snippets updated regularly by DSC staff, and a radio archive to listen to past episodes of DSC's popular weekly radio program.

 People